jantomicky/pimbox/README.md

 # Pimbox

-**Work in progress!** Some features are not implemented out of the box yet (Mailhog), do not use the box if you're not willing to set these up by yourself.

-Pimbox is a [Vagrant](https://www.vagrantup.com) box made specifically for running [Pimcore 5](https://pimcore.com) and above.
-With corresponding PHP version installed (PHP 5.6 for Pimcore 2, PHP 7.0 for Pimcore 4) it should be able to run older versions as well.
-It is supposed to serve as a replacement for LAMP/WAMP localhost packages, however per-project installation should work too.
+Pimbox is a [Vagrant](https://www.vagrantup.com) box made specifically for running [Pimcore](https://pimcore.com).

 Thanks to everybody behind [Laravel Homestead](https://github.com/laravel/homestead)!
-Pimbox uses a few Homestead snippets that helped me understand how Vagrant and Ruby work, and how to make this box easier to use.
+Pimbox uses a few Homestead snippets that helped me understand how Vagrant and Ruby work, and how to make the box easier to use.

 ## Features

 ### Packages

-- Apache & MySQL, versions, modules, settings for >= [Pimcore 5](https://pimcore.com/docs/5.x/Development_Documentation/Installation_and_Upgrade/System_Requirements.html).
+- Apache & MySQL, versions, modules with [Pimcore](https://pimcore.com/docs/pimcore/current/Development_Documentation/Installation_and_Upgrade/System_Requirements.html) settings.
-- PHP (FPM, FastCGI, 7.0 + 7.2 scripts available for provisioning).
+- PHP (FPM, 7.0 & 7.4 provisioning scripts available).
 - Composer & Deployer.
 - Redis (server, CLI).
-- Elasticsearch (very specific, customized 1.0.0 and 1.7.6 versions for my personal use, probably of no use to anyone else).
-- Java Runtime Environment 8 (for Elasticsearch).
+- Elasticsearch (specific, customized 1.0.0 and 1.7.6 versions for my personal use, probably of no use to anyone else) + Java Runtime Environment 8.

 ### Bash

-- A few handy aliases, helper functions and settings, see the `bash_aliases` file.
+- A few aliases & settings, see the `configuration/bash_aliases` file.

 ## Requirements